 Another of its characteristics is working as a complement to the printed edition, with more images and videos available.
 It aims to increase the loyalty of its audience and ensure their continuity and showcase a wide range of collaborators.

-UmbigoLAB – Social Network for Art
+UmbigoLAB – Network for Art

-Based in a social media and networking model, composed by artists, curators, advisers and enthusiasts, UmbigoLAB is opened to everyone who wants to be part of it – after duly signed in –, everyone may like, comment and save contents, make friendships or exchange messages with other users; though, only the artists and the curators invited may publish projects and create exhibitions built on these projects. (www.umbigolab.com)
+UmbigoLAB is open to everyone who wishes to be part of it: after signing in, everyone may like, comment, save contents and network, having the ability to talk with other users.
+Though, only the artists and the curators invited may publish projects and create exhibitions.